 Published online: October 16, 2022

-Raised NT-proBNP, specifically very high values (Z-log-NT-proBNP > 4) could help in the early identification of MIS-C patients with myocardial dysfunction requiring inotropic support and PICU admission.
+Raised NT-proBNP, specifically very high values (Z-log-NT-proBNP > 4), could help identify MIS-C patients with myocardial dysfunction requiring inotropic support and PICU admission.
 NT-proBNP could also have a role in the post-hospitalization follow-up of these patients to monitor their cardiovascular recovery.